iPhone 11 rumors: Price, specs, features and everything else we know

 One of the longest-standing iPhone rumors concerns Apple making the jump to USB-C. This year, however, there's more momentum behind the buzz, as the company has now replaced its proprietary Lightning connector with USB-C on the newest iPad Pros, MacBook Air and MacBook Pros.

-According to Mac Otakara, Apple designers are now considering making the switch on the next-generation iPhone.
+Bloomberg now says that Apple is "testing" USB-C on some prototype iPhones, following previous reporting by Mac Otakara that suggested that the company was considering making the switch on the next-generation model.
 The video embedded below, published by ConceptsiPhone, shows what an iPhone with a USB-C connection could look like.

 Steve Hemmerstoffer, who runs the OnLeaks Twitter account, says that the 2019 iPhone prototype he's seen features a Lightning port for charging -- not a USB-C connection, according to CompareRaja.com.